WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_personas.md

 ##### Reusing an existing Persona
-If an ActorDefinition already exists in the Commons repository, and its definitions is adequate to the case submitted, the author
+If an ActorDefinition already exists in the Commons repository, and its definitions is adequate to the case submitted, the author shall

 -   Reuse an existing persona
   -   Create a dummy / void profile

 If an ActorDefinition already exists in the Commons repository, but its definitions is not adequate to the case submitted,